opencredo/aws-rds-kratix-promise/README.md

 ```

 ### Setup IRSA
-AWS ACK requires IRSA setup so that it the controller installed along with promise can interact with the aws-rds api's.
+AWS ACK requires IRSA setup so that it the controller installed along with promise can interact with the aws-rds APIs.
 Follow the instruction as mentioned [here](https://aws-controllers-k8s.github.io/community/docs/user-docs/irsa/)

 ### Setup (Request)